 Is Washington, D.C. tax-friendly for retirees?

 Washington, D.C. is moderately tax-friendly for retirees.
 While it provides some exemptions and deductions to help retirees reduce their overall tax burden, it taxes certain things that are not taxed in many other parts of the country.
-For example, the District grants a full exemption of Social Security retirement benefits, but taxes private pension income and income from retirement accounts as regular income.
+For example, the District grants a full exemption of Social Security retirement benefits but taxes private pension income and distributions from retirement accounts as regular income.

 Is Social Security taxable in Washington, D.C.?

 No. Washington, D.C. fully exempts Social Security retirement benefits from the District’s income tax.
 Even Social Security income that is taxed at the federal level is not taxed in D.C.

 Are other forms of retirement income taxable in Washington, D.C.?

 Yes.
 Income from a pension, a 401(k), an IRA or any other type of retirement account is taxable in the District of Columbia at rates ranging from 4% to 8.95% (the full brackets are below).

 |District Of Columbia Taxable Income||Rate|